aryan008/recovery-pod/README.md

 As a first-time visitor of the site, I want:

 1.	_My impression of the site to be a positive experience_
 *	Colour/Font/Layout/Scoring structure.
+Linked [here](static/rm_files/us-1.1-1.3.PNG).
 *	Responsive button elements and appropriate redirects/CRUD messages.
+Linked [here](static/rm_files/us-1.2.PNG).
 *	Clear call to action on user progression from site landing to entry submission.
-USER STORY SCREENSHOT

 2.	_To understand the main purpose of the site_
-*	Displayed on the landing “home” page
+*	Displayed on the landing “home” page.
+Linked [here](static/rm_files/us-2.1.PNG).
-USER STORY SCREENSHOT

 3.	_To provide relevant content related to athlete recovery and the main metrics of score calculation_
-*	Content on the “home”/ “about” page related to user recovery and appropriate narration.
+*	Content on the “home”/ “about” page related to user recovery and appropriate narration. _Screenshot of point made above._
-*	Main attributes and their importance listed on both pages USER STORY SCREENSHOT
+*	Main attributes and their importance listed on both pages. _Screenshot of point made above._

 4.	_A clear and unambiguous layout, including a clear recovery score after my form submission_
-*	Colour/Font/Layout/Scoring structure.
+*	Colour/Font/Layout/Scoring structure. _Screenshot of point made above._
-*	On form submission for the day, redirect to user profile and large circle showing today’s result with appropriate colouring scheme.
+*	On form submission for the day, redirect to user profile and large circle showing today’s result with appropriate colouring scheme. _Screenshot of point made above._
-USER STORY SCREENSHOT

 5.	_CRUD functionality upon account/entry creation_
 *	Users can create an entry, edit their entry, delete their entry, read their entry.
+Linked [here](static/rm_files/us-5.1.PNG).
 *	Delete account/ password edit feature also available.
-USER STORY SCREENSHOT
+Linked [here](static/rm_files/us-5.2(a).PNG) and [here](static/rm_files/us-5.2(b).PNG).

 6.	_A quick “create account” feature on landing on the site_
-*	Site landing page has (once user not logged in) buttons to redirect to login/ create an account USER STORY SCREENSHOT
+*	Site landing page has (once user not logged in) buttons to redirect to login/ create an account.
+Linked [here](static/rm_files/us-6(a).PNG) and [here](static/rm_files/us-6(b).PNG).

 7.	_An instant feedback loop from form submission to the recovery score of the day_
-*	Flash message present that today’s entry has been made after form submission followed by an immediate redirect to user profile to view their score.
+*	Flash message present that today’s entry has been made after form submission followed by an immediate redirect to user profile to view their score. _Screenshot of point made above._
-USER STORY SCREENSHOT

 8.	_Easy navigation of the site_
 *	Navbar present at the top of each page.
+Linked [here](static/rm_files/us-8.1.PNG).
 *	Use of JavaScript to apply an “active” class to show the user what page they’re on.
+Linked [here](static/rm_files/us-8.2.PNG).
 *	Registered/logged in users see the full suite of pages available on the site.
+Linked [here](static/rm_files/us-8.3.PNG).
 *	404 and 500 error handing applied for any issues with the site where the user is redirected back to the site should these errors occur.
 *	User submission navigation prompts are present whether the user has/ has not submitted today’s score.
-USER STORY SCREENSHOT
+Linked [here](static/rm_files/us-8.5.PNG).

 9.	_Built-in safety protocols – single entries, user authentication, appropriate redirects_
 *	User authentication used on login/ create an account where the username is checked for a username of that name in the database.
+Linked [here](static/rm_files/us-9.1.PNG).
 *	Passwords must match a specified format.
+Linked [here](static/rm_files/us-9.2.PNG).
-*	Flash error messages are displayed on both points above if either show as an error.
+*	Flash error messages are displayed on both points above if either show as an error. _Screenshot of point made above._
 *	Double entry attempts by the user on the same day are prevented via a redirect back to today’s score and profile, prompting the user to use the designated buttons to interact with their entry.
-USER STORY SCREENSHOT
+Linked [here](static/rm_files/us-9.4.PNG).

 10.	_The ability to edit/delete my entry for the day_
-*	As part of CRUD functionality, present on the profile of the user USER STORY SCREENSHOT
+*	As part of CRUD functionality, present on the profile of the user. _Screenshot of point made above._

 11.	_The ability to delete my account_
-*	As part of CRUD functionality, present on the profile of the user USER STORY SCREENSHOT
+*	As part of CRUD functionality, present on the profile of the user. _Screenshot of point made above._

 12.	_To view the recovery score of the day to clearly see how recovered I am_
-*	Available on the user’s profile page should a submission be made on the day.
+*	Available on the user’s profile page should a submission be made on the day. _Screenshot of point made above._
-*	If the user has yet to make an entry, narrative appears on the profile page that they have not made today’s entry yet and should make that entry now.
+*	If the user has yet to make an entry, narrative appears on the profile page that they have not made today’s entry yet and should make that entry now. _Screenshot of point made above._
-USER STORY SCREENSHOT

 13.	_The colours, layout and feel of the site to be of an athlete nature as part of cultural appropriation_
-*	Noted as part of the visual hierarchy section above.
+*	Noted as part of the visual hierarchy section above. _Screenshot of point made above._
-USER STORY SCREENSHOT

 #### Returning and Frequent Visitor Goals
 As a returning/frequent visitor of the site, I want: